DigitexStudios/EasyStepper/README.md

-# Stepper-Servo
+# StepServo
-An Arduino library to control a stepper motor as you would a servo.
+An Arduino library to control a stepper motor as you would a servo, with automatic positioning and motion.
+No FOR loops, no dealing with pin numbers, none of the complicated stuff.
+All you need to do is setup your motor in a working circuit, and the library does the rest!

 **This library is still in development, so please report any issues, and I'll do my best to fix them as soon as I see them.**